DMinerME/Miners_Rule/README.md

 ##### The purpose of this website is to showcase projects that I (Dallin) have worked on over the past few years.
-I am a self-motivated and business-minded engineer with a love of learning.
+I am a self-motivated, business-minded engineer with a love of learning.
 I am the happiest when I am in situations where I can learn from others and apply new knowledge to projects, such as these.
 # —
 # Projects